 The downside of upgrades, on the other hand, is that ERP vendors are constantly changing and improving the software, often making it more difficult for customers and end users to keep up with the various iterations of the solution.
-For this reason, companies can grow tired of the changes, stop upgrading and eventually opt out of annual maintenance and support as a result.
-However, this type of band-aid approach can be more detrimental than the change fatigue organizations often go through during the never-ending upgrade cycle.
+For this reason, organizations can grow tired of the changes, stop upgrading and eventually opt out of annual maintenance and support.
+However, this type of band-aid approach can be more detrimental than the change fatigue organizations experience during the never-ending upgrade cycle.

-In other words, upgrading your ERP system is a double-edged sword: on the one hand, organizations want to keep up with technology improvements while, on the other, they don’t want to constantly change their operations to adapt to functionality.
-To add insult to injury, most organizations don’t upgrade because it delivers any sort of tangible ROI.
-Instead, they do it because they have to and often have no other choice if they want to continue to have annual maintenance and support.
-Upgrades aren’t necessarily a good or bad idea in general, but a company should upgrade only if it can point to three key reasons for doing so:
+In other words, upgrading your ERP system is a double-edged sword: on one hand, organizations want to keep up with technology improvements while, on the other, they don’t want to constantly change their operations to adapt to functionality.
+To add insult to injury, most organizations’ reasons for upgrading isn’t tangible ROI.
+Instead, they upgrade because they have no other choice if they want to continue to have annual maintenance and support.
+Upgrades aren’t necessarily a good or bad idea in general, but an organization should upgrade only if it can point to three key reasons for doing so:

 1. The business operations are going to benefit from the ERP system upgrade.

 Just as organizations shouldn’t upgrade because they feel as though they have to implement new technology, software upgrades should never happen simply for the sake of technology.
 Instead, there should be a clear benefit for doing so, and one that outweighs the costs.
 In other words, there should be a strong return on investment for the upgrade, along with a clear benefits realization plan for attaining those benefits.
 Unless you are using a SaaS ERP system, you should ensure that you make your upgrade decision based on the potential impact to your business operations.

 2. The organization can effectively digest the upgrade.